gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino/README.md

 1. Give your device a name and description
 1. Click `Network layer setting`.
 1. Set the Frequency plan as `Australia 915-928 MHz, FSB 2`
-1. Set the Regional Parameters version to `PHY V1.0.2 REV A`
+1. Set the Regional Parameters version to `PHY V1.0.2 REV B`
 1. Click `Join settings`
 1. Click the Generate button next to the AppKey field
 1. Click the `Add End Device` button